stonehippo/tiny-mdns-proxy/README.md

 I have tested this on a Raspberry Pi running Raspbian versions Stretch, Buster, and Bookworm as well as Ubuntu on various platforms, including WSL, and MacOS.

+As of version 0.2.0, this code *should* also work with [Deno](https://deno.com), but I haven't tested it yet.

 ## Dependencies

 - [Node.js](https://nodejs.org)